Practical tradeoffs between memory, compute, and performance in learned optimizers: Exploring tradeoffs across optimizer families

 Finally, we explore varying the hidden size of the MLP (Figure~\ref{fig:sizes}).
 Using the same features as in small\_fc\_lpot (\sref{sec:lolv4_arch}), we sweep the hidden size of the MLP from 2 to 256 units.
 For each width we perform a small hyperparameter search over meta-learning rate selecting between $3\cdot10^{-5}$,$10^{-4}$, $3\cdot10^{-4}$ and take the best performing learning rate for each width.
 Surprisingly, an extremely narrow MLP is sufficient to outperform the best hand-designed baseline (NAdamW).
 Increasing width boosts performance, but performance improvements diminish.

 The relationship between learned optimizer width and compute overhead depends heavily on implementation details.
 TPU and other accelerator hardware often have specialized matrix multiplication units that operate on fixed dimensional matrices (e.g. TPUv2 has 128x128 systolic arrays \citep{norrie2020google}).
 For a naive implementation of the learned optimizer using matrix multiplication kernels on TPUv2, there are no significant speedups from shrinking the optimizer width below approximately 64 units.
-However, if matrix multiplication is expanded explicitly in terms of element-wise operations, then continued speedups can be achieved even for optimizer hidden state vectors of two units, achieving a nearly 2x speedup over the use of matrix multiplication primitives as different primitives and thus different pieces of hardware are used.
+These matrix are too small and thus don't fully utilize the matrix units.
+If matrix multiplication is instead expanded explicitly in terms of element-wise operations, then continued speedups can be achieved even for optimizer hidden state vectors of two units, achieving a nearly 2x speedup over the use of matrix multiplication primitives as these element wise computations use a different subset of the accelerator hardware for the same computation.
 Profiling suggests that even greater speedups should be possible using custom kernels (as are frequently written for hand-designed optimizers).
 In a sense, these tiny learned optimizers, with matrix multiplications expanded, blur the line between hand designed and learned optimizers as both implementations are a handful of element wise floating point operations.